 Each year I end up purchasing a small Christmas tree or two to decorate with.
 Over the years my collection of cone shaped décor has grown and I now have enough pieces to create a little farm!
 Use this technique to decorate your coffee table, end tables, shelves or dining room table.
 One of my favorite places to shop for mini decorative trees like this is Target.

 TIP: It’s best to collect trees in different colors, patterns and sizes to create some variety.
 When displaying your cluster of trees, always use odd numbers – a cardinal rule in interior design!

 Who says you can only hang wreaths outdoors?!
 Take your greenery inside and use wreaths to decorate your empty walls!
 I decided to decorate the space above our headboard with a boxwood wreath.
 Mine is real (from Trader Joe’s) but I linked a faux version that is identical and can be used year after year.
 Decorate your wreath with a simple bow or stag head!

-TIP: If you purchase a real boxwood wreath, you can remove pieces to use as trimmings throughout the rest of your home.
+TIP: If you purchase a real boxwood wreath, you can remove pieces to create mini wreaths (see tutorial here) or to use as trimmings throughout the rest of your home.

 Purchase a Rosemary Tree

 Whether you use rosemary to cook with or not, a mini rosemary tree makes the best end table accent for Christmas.
 Not only does it look adorable, it also smells heavenly!
 I like keeping it by our bed so I can fall asleep to the scent.
 I placed it in a cute little pot which was another Target Dollar Spot find!

 TIP: My rosemary tree is from Trader Joes and came shaped like this.
 If you already have a rosemary plant, take scissors to it and create your own tree!
 You can use the pieces you trimmed as a garnish on your dinner or cocktails!